Keeping Your Mind (and 3D Printer) Open to New Material Solutions

 There are different flavors of open source systems.
 In a fully open platform, the equipment supplier plays essentially no role in the materials side.
 In a qualified ecosystem, the equipment supplier may pre-load or publish settings for specific materials and provide a higher level of support.
 Material and equipment companies jointly market and support these solutions to the end customer.

 Fortify is pursuing a hybrid approach to our open platform.
-We partner with leading chemical companies to leverage high-performance base resins.
-We then focus our efforts on selecting and tuning our reinforcing additives and software to enhance specific mechanical, thermal, and electrical properties for end use applications.
+We partner with leading chemical companies to leverage high-performance base photopolymer resins for 3D printing.
+We then focus our efforts on selecting and tuning our reinforcing additives and software to enhance specific mechanical, thermal, and electrical properties for end-use applications.
 This “open mindset” approach allows us to innovate quickly to take advantage of new capabilities to meet customer requirements.

 We work extensively with each new material system to ensure it consistently achieves the desired results on our platform.